Senior Medication Safety: 9 Important Questions to Ask the Pharmacist

 4. How and when should this medication be taken?

-All the important instructions should be clearly displayed on the prescription label.
+All the essential instructions should be displayed on the prescription label.

 But asking the pharmacist helps clear up anything that’s even a little confusing and makes sure you won’t miss key details.